resource/backbone.rebar/README.md

 ### Controller

-Very simpler boilerplate object that extends `Backbone.Events`.
+Very simple boilerplate object that extends `Backbone.Events`.
+More to come here.

 ### Logger